top of page

 The OSIA METHODIA seen in Apollonia in Milos.
 She became the fourth ferry to be deployed on the Milos-Kimolos line since 1999.

 The OSIA METHODIA seen as she is about to dock in the port of Apollonia in Milos.
-She became the successor of the PANAGIA FANEROMENI, which operated on the line for 13 years, so far the longest spell done by a landing craft.
-The OSIA METHODIA was a worthy replacement due to her lager size and larger garage, as well as having a wider accommodation superstructure.
+She became the successor of the PANAGIA FANEROMENI, which operated on the line for 13 years, which is the longest spell performed by a landing craft so far.
+The OSIA METHODIA was a worthy replacement due to her lager size and her larger garage, as well as having a wider accommodation superstructure.

 The OSIA METHODIA seen right before she docked in the port of Apollonia in Milos.